frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 ### Gradients of diagonal SDEs

 I have already started to implement the stochastic adjoint sensitivity method for SDEs possessing diagonal noise.
-Currently, only non-mutating SDE functions are supported but I am optimistic that soon also the inplace formulation works.
+Currently, only out-of-place SDE functions are supported but I am optimistic that soon also the inplace formulation works.

 Let us consider again the linear SDE with multiplicative noise from above (with the same parameters).
 This SDE represents one of the few exact solvable cases.
 In the Stratonovich sense, the solution is given as